ChatIQ

 Our platform is designed with tenant isolation as a core principle:

-team_idand is protected by Row Level Security (RLS) policies in Supabase - Bots, documents, chunks, and embeddings are scoped to
+• Every record carries a team_id and is protected by Row Level Security (RLS) policies in Supabase

-team_id; our query design aims to prevent cross-team access - API calls resolve user → profile → team context on the server—never on the client
+• API calls resolve user → profile → team context on the server—never on the client

-- We implement access controls and validation to enforce tenant boundaries
+• We implement access controls and validation to enforce tenant boundaries

 Note: While we implement multiple layers of isolation, no system is 100% secure.
 Customers should not rely solely on platform controls for sensitive data protection.